sanjaybathij31/integrating-data-azure/pollution-iot-collector/README.md

 It generates random pollution data.

-To be used in conjunction with the Integrating Data in Azure course from Pluralsight.
+To be used in conjunction with the Integrating Data in Azure course.

 Author: Marcelo Pastorino
 Twitter: @evangeloper